zenstackhq/zenstack-docs/blog/openapi/index.md

 ### 5. Adding authorization

-Now that we have authentication in place, we can add access control rules to our schema to secure up our CRUD service.
+Now that we have authentication in place, we can add access control rules to our schema to secure our CRUD service.
 Make the following changes to the `Pet` and `Order` models:

 ```ts title='schema.prisma'
 model Pet {